jblindsay/whitebox-tools/README.md

 - ***AverageFlowpathSlope***: measures the average length of all upslope flowpaths draining each grid cell.
 - ***AverageUpslopeFlowpathLength***: Measures the average length of all upslope flowpaths draining each grid cell.
 - ***Basins***: Identifies drainage basins that drain to the DEM edge.
-- ***BreachDepressions***: Breaches all of the depressions in a DEM.
+- ***BreachDepressions***: Breaches all of the depressions in a DEM using Lindsay's (2016) algorithm.
 This should be preferred over depression filling in most cases.
 - ***BreachSingleCellPits***: Removes single-cell pits from an input DEM by breaching.
 - ***D8FlowAccumulation***: Calculates a D8 flow accumulation raster from an input DEM.
 - ***D8Pointer***: Calculates a D8 flow pointer raster from an input DEM.